metablaster/WindowsFirewallRuleset/README.md

 - In addition to firewall rules you will find a number of PowerShell modules, scripts and functions used to gather info relevant to build the firewall such as:

-1. computers on network
+1. Computers on network
-2. installed programs
+2. Installed programs
-3. users on system
+3. Users on system or network
-4. network configuration
+4. Network configuration
-5. managing firewall etc.
+5. Managing firewall etc.

 - Meaning this project is a good base to easily extend your firewall and include more rules and functionalities.